AJM556/WealthWise-Project/README.md

-# Financial-app
+# WealthWise Application
-Financial app for comp sci capstone
-WealthWise Web Application
+Financial appication for Computer Science Capstone WealthWise Web Application

 NOTE: In order to run the application, you will need to add your own client ID and secret keys obtained by creating an account with PLAID to the .env file in the plaid folder.
 Additionally, you will need to use the .env file in the backend folder to connect your own database to the application.